This site was originally built and maintained for The PHILLIPS-KNAPP Family Association, which was

 In its first year of existence, the PHILLIPS-KNAPP Family Association led the effort to restore and rededicate the PHILLIPS-KNAPP Cemetery on Birch Drive in Thiells, Rockland County, New York.
 The SAR, DAR, Veterans Association, and Town officials all took part in the deeply moving rededication ceremony which ended the reunion weekend.

 As we began our second year, our goal in addition to continued community service and care of the resting places of our ancestors was to locate more of our family members.
 Some members of the Association are descendants of the three sons of John PHILLIPS & Sarah KNAPP, namely Eli PHILLIPS, Gilbert PHILLIPS and Daniel PHILLIPS.
 Most of those persons identified to date are descendants of Daniel PHILLIPS as those are the ones who stayed in Rockland County and the surrounding area.
 Other members are descendants of four KNAPP brothers, Lebbeus, Jared, Jonah or Jonas, and Silas.
-Like the PHILLIPSES, they are believed to have come to Rockland County from Horsenecks (Greenwich) Connecticut, A quick look at the family tree will show you that the PHILLIPS and KNAPP families intermarried repeatedly.
+They are believed to have come to Rockland County from Horsenecks (Greenwich) Connecticut.
+A quick look at the family tree will show you that the PHILLIPS and KNAPP families intermarried repeatedly.
 If you are a PHILLIPS descendant, most likely you are also KNAPP descendant, and vice versa.